 The streamlined Sunbeam was painted in the Daylight colors with the "Sunbeam" name on the car plaques.
 Three P-6 class Harriman Heavy Pacific type 4-6-2 steam engines were rebuilt and restyled for this service with new Boxpok drivers and sheet metal streamlining patterned after the Daylight 4-8-4 streamlined engines.
 Each consist had a lightweight baggage express car, a standalone chair car, two articulated chair car pairs, a parlor car (similar to the Daylight's but without a stateroom) and a diner-lounge-observation car.
 The Hustler (train #15, 16) was the heavyweight train on a morning schedule between Dallas and Houston.
-Beginning June 5, 1938, the Hustler began 39.
-Alco PAs with triple digit numbers of the Texas and New Orleans RR move out with the streamlined Sunbeam.
-The diesels are followed by a Daylight-painted Railway Post Office car. an interesting tandem operating pattern with the Sunbeam.
+Beginning June 5, 1938, the Hustler began TABLE OF CONTENTS INDEX an interesting tandem operating pattern with the Sunbeam.
 Each morning, the Sunbeam cars without the parlor car departed from both Dallas and Houston running as the Hustler.
 On arrival at their respective terminals the trains were cleaned, the parlor cars were cut in and the two consists departed in the afternoon operating as the Sunbeam.

 40. The Sunbeam's baggage-express car is followed by chair cars identical to the ones on the Daylight.
 This operation upgraded the Hustler to a streamliner and freed up the heavyweight equipment, resulting in a far more efficient use of the expensive new lightweight cars.
 On your model railroad, the morning local trains could pick up a parlor car or drop express cars to run afternoon services.
 By 1950, passenger loadings on the T&NO trains fell off drastically as new highways were completed.
 Travel by new airlines quickly drained off the first class passengers, resulting in the SP discontinuing most of their Texas services but leaving the Sunbeam and Hustler.
 The cars were refinished in stainless steel with red letterboards in 1951.
 The Hustler ran until 1954, while the Sunbeam remained until 1955, after which its cars were sent to Pacific lines of the SP.
+TABLE OF CONTENTS INDFX

-1 - SP PASSENGER TRA 41.
-The chair cars are followed by the full parlor car (without stateroom) and the observation-lounge car of the Sunbeam.
+41. The chair cars are followed by the full parlor car (without stateroom) and the observation-lounge car of the Sunbeam.
 Train consist diagrams The trains in these diagrams can be modeled with ready-to-run and kit form plastic models, plus either some brass cars or standins.
 The diagrams show the changes that took place on Southern Pacific streamliners over the years.

 The books, "Night Trains of the Southern Pacific Coast Route Vol. 1" and "Day Trains of the Southern Pacific Coast Route, Vol. 2" by Dennis Ryan and Joseph Shine have detailed descriptions of car assignments and photos through the history of these cars.
 In the book "The Daylight, Volume 1" by Richard K. Wright, it is indicated that the railroad's consist sheets only specified car numbers in 1946, 1947 and 1948.
 Before this time, the cars may have been locked into their assignments due to a lack of extra lightweight equipment.
-Orders of new
+Orders of new TABLE OF CONTENTS INDFX